odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 The advantage is that we can also test the complete middleware stack and use the autowire functionality of the depenency injection container.

-The following trait will bootstrap the slim application with the container and provides some convenient methods for mocking and creating http requests.
+The following trait will bootstrap the Slim application with the depenency injection container and provides some convenient methods for mocking and creating http requests.

 Create a new file `tests/AppTestTrait.php` and copy/paste this content: